Training future researchers

 Science Education & Mentorship

 This class and research program is designed to provide high school students with field experiences, research opportunities, and direct interaction with working scientists.
-It is made possible through a partnership between Scripps Institution of Oceanography and Mt.
+It is made possible through support from Saltwater, Inc, BOEM, Scripps Institution of Oceanography and Mt.
 Edgecumbe High School (MEHS) in Sitka, Alaska.

 Through the internship, student researchers: